ztsrin17/Data-Analyst-Luxembourg/T1-SQL/Case-Study-1-Dannys-Diner/README.md

 The rest can stay as is.

-#### Bonus: What keeps customers coming back after becoming members?
+### Bonus Q5: What keeps customers coming back after becoming members?

 #### Approach